DreamingElectricSheep/DreamingElectricSheep/README.md

 - Logical and Computational theory
 - Metaphysics of the above

-In computation and their greater parts in Physics/Philosophy/Mathematics etc...

-And much, much more...
+In computation and their greater parts in Physics/Philosophy/Mathematics and much, much more...

 #### *For me, Computer Science is a modern, pragmatic and direct way for me to explore and apply these areas of interest*